iZettle/sdk-android/README.md

 Refund failed.
 The failure reason is defined by reason field and be one of the following:

-1. `RefundFailureReason.Failed` - Failure due to unknown reasons
+1. `RefundFailureReason.Failed`.
+Failure due to unknown reasons.
-2. `RefundFailureReason.NotAuthorized` - There is no authorized user to process payment request
+2. `RefundFailureReason.NotAuthorized`.
+There is no authorized user to process payment request.
-3. `RefundFailureReason.NotFound` - Payment with given reference id was not found
+3. `RefundFailureReason.NotFound`.
+Payment with given reference ID was not found.
-4. `RefundFailureReason.NotRefundable` - Payment is not refundable
+4. `RefundFailureReason.NotRefundable`.
+Payment is not refundable.
-5. `RefundFailureReason.NetworkError` - Communication with Zettle servers failed
+5. `RefundFailureReason.NetworkError`.
+Communication with Zettle servers failed.
-6. `RefundFailureReason.TechnicalError` - Payment failed because of technical issues
+6. `RefundFailureReason.TechnicalError`.
+Payment failed because of technical issues.
-7. `RefundFailureReason.AlreadyRefunded` - Payment was already refunded
+7. `RefundFailureReason.AlreadyRefunded`.
+Payment was already refunded.
-8. `RefundFailureReason.AmountTooHigh` - Trying to perform refund with amount higher than original payment
+8. `RefundFailureReason.AmountTooHigh`.
+Trying to perform refund with amount higher than original payment.
-9. `RefundFailureReason.RefundExpired` - Payment refund is too old to be refunded
+9. `RefundFailureReason.RefundExpired`.
+Payment refund is too old to be refunded.
-10. `RefundFailureReason.InsufficientFunds` - Account does not have sufficient funds to perform refund
+10. `RefundFailureReason.InsufficientFunds`.
+Account does not have sufficient funds to perform refund.
-11. `RefundFailureReason.PartialRefundNotSupported` - Partial refund is not allowed for this payment
+11. `RefundFailureReason.PartialRefundNotSupported`.
+Partial refund is not allowed for this payment.

 #### RefundResult.Completed

 Card payment was successfully completed.
 Contains transaction info in `payload` field.

-* `originalAmount` - Total original card payment amount (also includes tip amount if applicable)
+* `originalAmount`.
+Total original card payment amount (also includes tip amount if applicable).
-* `cardType` - card brand: VISA, MASTERCARD and so on
+* `cardType`.
+Card brand: VISA, MASTERCARD and so on.
-* `cardIssuingBank` - card issuing bank if provided
+* `cardIssuingBank`.
+Card issuing bank if provided.
-* `maskedPan` - e.g. "**** **** **** 1111"
+* `maskedPan`.
+For example "**** **** **** 1111".
-* `reference` - your reference object
+* `reference`.
+Your reference object.

-### Open card reader settings
+## Open card reader settings

 If you would like to provide a way to access a card reader settings from outside the payment flow you can use the following static method to get the intent.